qiboteam/qibo/doc/source/developer-guides/contributing.rst

 -------------------

-All code submissions require a review and continous integration tests beforing accepting the code and merging to the git master branch.
+All code submissions require a review and continous integration tests beforing accepting the code and merging to the git main branch.

 We use the GitHub pull request mechanism which can be summarized as follows:

 1. Fork the Qibo repository.

-2. Checkout master and create a new branch from it
+2. Checkout main and create a new branch from it

     .. code-block::

-        git checkout master -b new_branch
+        git checkout main -b new_branch

    where ``new_branch`` is the name of your new branch.